 Also, anything in Red generally indicates hazardous material

 The hardest thing in writing about music is that often times you’re trying to write about something that can’t be put into words.

 Crowded House – Woodface (1991)

-On the other hand, some artists make it real easy for you, especially when they put out innocuous, middle of the road albums consisting entirely of borderline adult contemporary rock.
+On the other hand, some artists make it real easy for you, especially when they put out innocuous, middle-of-the-freeway albums consisting entirely of borderline adult contemporary rock.